 Suzannah (Tipermas) Neufeld has been a therapist supporting people coping with eating disorders, body image concerns, anxiety, and maternal mental health since 2003.
 She has worked in residential, intensive outpatient, and school settings, and has been in private practice since 2006.
 In 2015, Suzannah co-founded the Rockridge Wellness Center, a counseling and health collective in Oakland.
 She has performed speaking engagements widely on eating disorders, body image, media literacy, perinatal mood disorders, and yoga therapy for organizations such as California Association of Marriage and Family Therapists (CAMFT), Postpartum Support International (PSI), About-Face and City College of San Francisco.

 Suzannah received her bachelor’s degree in Psychology/Drama from Stanford University.
 Her honors thesis involved writing and performing a play about women recovering from eating disorders.
 She went on to earn her MA in Counseling Psychology with a specialization in Expressive Arts Therapy from the California Institute of Integral Studies.
 In her master’s project, she studied the use of expressive arts in treating co-occurring eating disorders/addiction issues.

-Suzannah is also a certified yoga therapist, C-IAYT and RYT 500, having completed training at the Niroga Institute, and loves incorporating mindfulness and body/breath awareness into a creative and strength-based therapy approach.
+Suzannah is also a certified yoga therapist, C-IAYT, having completed training at the Niroga Institute, and loves incorporating mindfulness and body/breath awareness into a creative and strength-based therapy approach.

 Suzannah is a member of the following professional organizations:

 - International Association of Yoga Therapists